 Fire Station #5 is staffed with a minimum of two to three personnel: a Captain, Engineer, and Firefighter.
+When staffing drops from 12 to 11 personnel, Station #5 will be staffed with two personnel, a Captain and Engineer.
 At least one of the assigned personnel is certified to an Intermediate Life Support (I.L.S.) level as the Engine Company provides I.L.S. care including I.V., advanced airway, limited medications, and cardiac defibrillation.
 All District personnel are certified as EMT-D's, having been trained in the use of semi-automatic defibrillators.

-The station presently houses one type-1 engine, the water tender, and the E.O.D.
+The station presently houses one type-1 engine, the water tender, the E.O.D.
 Unit, one hazardous materials response trailer, a Multi-casualty Incident Trailer provided by the State of Nevada, and one patrol unit.
 Fire Station #5 provides all types of fire suppression, I.L.S. medical response, rope rescue, ice rescue, and vehicle extrication.